 Get new recipes like this delivered to your inbox.

-Why we love these cottage cheese pancakes
+Why you’ll love this flourless cottage cheese pancake recipe

-- easy to make – just throw everything into the blender to make the batter!
+- easy to make – throw everything into the blender to make the batter!

-Are cottage cheese pancakes healthy?
+Are pancakes healthy?

-By adding them to pancakes, we are naturally adding a great source of protein.
+Cottage cheese is known for being a high-protein food while still being relatively low in calories.
+It is also rich in vitamins and minerals, including B vitamins, calcium, phosphorus, and selenium.
+By adding it to pancakes, we are naturally adding a great source of protein.
 These pancakes are also gluten-free and have 0 grams of sugar for a healthy and balanced way to start your morning.

 - eggs

-- rolled oats – these are going to act as the “flour” of the recipe
+- rolled oats – these are going to act as the “flour” of the recipe.

 - cinnamon